You are here

-This SOP covers: chronic bronchitis (with or without obstruction); emphysema; and chronic airflow limitation where it is due to respiratory irritants (particularly smoking).
-It does not cover chronic airflow limitation / obstructive pulmonary disease due to other causes, particularly asthma.
+This SOP covers: chronic bronchitis (with or without obstruction); emphysema; and persistent airflow limitation.
 The terminology in this field can be given different meanings in different settings and can be confusing.
 There are a range of other lung diseases that can present in a similar way, that are not covered by this SOP.
 Symptoms and clincial findings require careful evaluation and diagnosis can be difficult.

 Confirming the diagnosis

-A diagnosis of chronic bronchitis requires evidence of cough with sputum production as specified in the SOP definition.
+A diagnosis of chronic bronchitis requires evidence of chronic cough with sputum production.

-A diagnosis of emphysema will generally be made based on spirometry showing chronic airflow limitation (see below), or a high resolution CT lung scan showing the disease, or other specific lung function studies, reported by a respiratory physician.
+A diagnosis of emphysema will generally be made based on spirometry showing persistent airflow limitation, or a high resolution CT lung scan showing the disease, or other specific lung function studies, reported by a respiratory physician.

-Accurate diagnosis of chronic airflow limitation requires maximal effort post bronchodilator spirometry, with repeatable results obtained on calibrated equipment.
+Accurate diagnosis of persistent airflow limitation requires maximal effort post bronchodilator spirometry, with repeatable results obtained on calibrated equipment.
 This generally means respiratory function testing undertaken at a respiratory laboratory.

-Note: Chronic airflow limitation is not separately diagnosed if it is an integral manifestation of another diagnosed respiratory disease.
+Note: persistent airflow limitation is not generally diagnosed as a separate condition if it is an integral manifestation of another diagnosed respiratory disease.
+See further comments, below.

 The relevant medical specialist is a respiratory physician.
 A report froma respiratory physician should be obtained where possible to establish the correct diagnosis.